jucheval/HDR/README.md

 # HDR

-This code base contains the material used to plot most of the figures in my HDR manuscript.
+This repository contains my [HDR manuscript](manuscript.pdf) and the material used to plot most of the figures.
 Here is the exhaustive list of figures:

 - Figure I.1: [julia script file](scripts/figure-I-1.jl)
 - Figure II.1: [julia script file](scripts/figure-II-1.jl)